soukainafilali/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Time Series Mining
-- Data Augmantion and Rule Discovery
+- Data Augmentation and Rule Discovery
 - Information Retrieval

 # Education to show in About widget